-current cost index; andindexing by the general purchasing power index, such as RPI.
+- current cost index: and - indexing by the general purchasing power index, such as RPI.

 The current cost index attempts to capture changes in the current cost of replacing the specific assets.
 The use of such an index can lead to disputes over the identification of an appropriate index.
-Consequently, RPI is generally used.
-It is readily available, simpler to use, its use reduces uncertainty and is thought to encourage technical progress.
+Consequently, RPI is generally used because it is readily available, simpler to use, its use reduces uncertainty and it is thought to encourage technical progress.

-(ii) Timing of the addition of New Investment
+• Timing of the addition of New Investment